 Sure, you might hear purrs when your pet feels relaxed or friendly, but cats also purr when they’re hungry, stressed, or in pain.
 “All behavior depends on history, context and expectation,” Tony Buffington, a cat expert and veterinarian at Ohio State University, told Wired.
 “So it’s naive to think that cats can only purr for one reason—it’s like thinking that people can only laugh for one reason.”
-Like how some guffaws are a reaction to humor while other giggles could come from nerves, cats’ purrs are open to interpretation.
+Like how some guffaws are a reaction to humor—perhaps a hilarious cartoon cat—while other giggles could come from nerves, cats’ purrs are open to interpretation.

 Mother cats purr to lead their kittens—which are blind and deaf when they’re born—to them for food and warmth.
 In turn, vets believe, kittens purr to show they’re okay and help them bond with mama cat.

 Purrs release feel-good endorphins, so experts think cats use the vibrations to soothe themselves.
 That could mean purring while enjoying some cozy cuddles from their owner, or it might help calm their nerves—or literally heal their pain.
 Studies have found that whole-body vibrations of 35 to 50 Hz could help stimulate bone healing.
 Cats’ purr frequencies range from 25 to 150 Hz, and some suggest the vibrations could help kitties keep their skeletons strong.
 (Sounds crazy, but even NASA astronauts have used vibration therapy in space, where lack of gravity means no bone-healthy weight-bearing exercise.)